chirag04/mail-listener2/readme.md

 Mail-listener5 library for node.js.
 Get notification when new email arrived to inbox or when message metadata (e.g. flags) changes externally.
 Uses IMAP protocol.

 ## Version Notes
-THIS INITIAL COMMIT IS STILL UNDERGOING MORE THOROUGH TESTING.
-Expect further commits in the next week or so (mid-March 2019) after this testing has finished & passed. :-)
+THIS PACKAGE IS STILL UNDERGOING MORE THOROUGH TESTING AND IMPROVEMENT.
+Expect further commits as functionality is added. :-)

 This package has several improvements and fixes over the mail-listener2 & mail-listener4.
-Most of the improvements are designed to improve security, performance & usability, plus avoid deprecation warnings.
+Most of the improvements are designed to improve security & usability, plus avoid deprecation warnings.
+The previous mail-listener packages used a now-deprecated version of MailParser and unsafe buffer constructors (see change notes below).

+This package uses the simpleParser function in NodeMailer.
+This parser is easier to implement & provides a Mail object from which any needed attributes can be extracted.
+However, it is more resource-intensive when it comes to larger emails, as attachments are not handled as streams, but rather are buffered in memory.
+In a future version, I plan to reintroduce the ability to stream attachments directly (rather than buffering them) so that larger attachments can be processed with fewer resources.

+Change notes:

-  - Updating dependencies to newer versions, with security enhancements, etc.
+  - Updating dependencies to newer versions, with security enhancements, etc. The previous mail-listeners all used now-deprecated versions of dependencies, many of which posed security problems as they used unsafe Buffer constructors (e.g. new Buffer() - see https://nodejs.org/en/docs/guides/buffer-constructor-deprecation/).
   - Updating code to use ES6 classes.
 The previous version used util.inherits(), which is now discouraged (see https://nodejs.org/dist/latest-v10.x/docs/api/util.html#util_util_inherits_constructor_superconstructor).
-  - Updating code to use safer Buffer constructors.
-Use of the new Buffer() expression is deprecated (see https://nodejs.org/en/docs/guides/buffer-constructor-deprecation/), so Buffer().from() is used instead.
   - Updating code to use lexical variable declarations where appropriate.
   - Updating code to use ES6 arrow functions within methods where appropriate.
   - Updating test.js to use environment variables for credentials, etc (see new [Testing](#Testing) section below).